 The SLTC drafts, considers and reviews policies, procedures and strategies for the enhancement of the University's learning and teaching.
 It monitors, reviews and supports the development of learning, teaching and assessment throughout the University.

 Deputy Vice-Chancellor (Chair)

 Head of Academic & Educational Developments

 Registrar

 Head of Student Services

-Faculty Associate Deans (all) (currently 2)

-Institute Associate Directors (all) (currently 1)

-Assistant Deans (all) (currently 4)
+Chair of the Faculty / Institute Learning & Teaching Committees (all) (Currently 3)

 Student Disability and Mental Health Coordinator